 Differences between English and Polish

 The biggest difference between English and Polish is case and gender.
 If an English speaker looks at a Polish sentence, they might be confused by the way certain words change to show case and gender.
 The word still has the same meaning but may be spelled very differently.
 A perfect example of this is the sentence: Mieszkam w mieście.
 Directly translated, this means “I live in a city”, where the word “mieście” means city or town.
 The basic form of “city”, however, is “miasto”.
 “Mieście” is simply the locative form of “miasto” following the locative preposition "w".

 This gets quite confusing for anyone who is trying to learn Polish, but it should never scare anyone away.
 Anyone frustrated with Polish grammar only needs to read a few books written in Polish for young children.
 Everyone learning a new language needs to start at the beginning, and once basic vocabulary is learned, basic grammar can then be learned and then built upon!

 Learn Polish grammar with Babbel

 If you are determined to learn Polish, Babbel really is the best way to go about it.
 The website understands that you need to concentrate on the language and that learning a new language can be very difficult.
 We have set up our website with no ads at all to avoid interruption or distraction while you learn Polish.
 You get to learn at your own pace because no one pushes you through the lessons.
 You get some fun, interactive activities to learn vocabulary, listening and writing as well as our very own social network.
-You can also use our full featured apps for iPhone or iPAD; or any of our vocabulary trainers app on your Android or Windows 8 smartphone; so you can also learn on the go!.
+You can also use our full featured apps for iPhone, iPad or Android, or any of our vocabulary trainer apps on your Windows 8 smartphone; so you can also learn on the go!
 There is no better way to learn Polish than the Babbel way, because we at Babbel understand that learning a new language needs to be fun and inspiring, not forced and boring.